 The Company Group has numerous buying offices in the Special Wards of Tokyo, Osaka, Nagoya, and surrounding areas, all located at the center of 3 major metropolitan areas supporting relatively large markets for reuse goods.
 The Company Group financial results may be adversely affected by the destruction of operating facilities or constraints on the use of a wide range of infrastructure in the event of large-scale disasters affecting the 3 major metropolitan and surrounding areas.

-(5) Asset Impairment Accounting
+(4) Asset Impairment Accounting

 The Company Group operates buying offices and retail stores.
-The Company Group financial results may be adversely affected if the profitability of each office decreases due to changes in the management environment, resulting in appropriation or losses associated with the application of asset impairment accounting.
-The Company Group strives to manage profits at each location to prevent impairment and takes appropriate measures at locations marked by low profitability.
-Nevertheless, an increase in unprofitable locations or the closure of locations may lead to significant impairment losses.
+Appropriation or losses associated with the application of asset impairment accounting may occur if the profitability of each office decreases due to changes in the management environment.
+The Company Group strives to manage profits at each location to prevent impairment and takes appropriate measures at locations marked by deteriorating profitability.
+Nevertheless, an increase in unprofitable locations leading to the closure of multiple locations over a short period may lead to significant impairment losses, adversely affecting the Company Group financial results.

 3. Influence of Changes in the External Environment